Chart Color Schemes

 Carwoola is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Carwoola's dwelling structure, as per the latest Census, was entirely houses (100.0%) with no semi-detached dwellings, apartments, or other types recorded.
-This contrasts with Non-Metro NSW's mix of 82.6% houses and 17.4% other dwellings.
-Home ownership in Carwoola stood at 43.6%, with mortgaged properties at 49.7% and rented ones at 6.7%.
-The median monthly mortgage repayment was $2,839, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Carwoola was recorded at $450, compared to Non-Metro NSW's $330.
-Nationally, Carwoola's median monthly mortgage repayment exceeded the Australian average of $1,863, while its median weekly rent figure of $450 was substantially higher than the national average of $375.
+Carwoola's dwelling structure, as per the latest Census, comprised 100.0% houses and 0.0% other dwellings.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Carwoola stood at 43.6%, with mortgaged dwellings at 49.7% and rented ones at 6.7%.
+The median monthly mortgage repayment was $2,839, higher than Regional NSW's average of $1,733.
+Median weekly rent in Carwoola was $450, compared to Regional NSW's $330.
+Nationally, Carwoola's mortgage repayments were significantly higher at $2,839 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing